-In April 2018, the Trust acted as a corporate guarantor to the VanCity Line of Credit that was obtained by AIE (Residential) Holdings Inc ("AIE Residential").
-AIE Residential is a nominee company which owns title to the Properties comprising the Residential Portfolio as nominee.
-The Trust acted as corporate guarantor to allow AIE Residential to obtain the VanCity Line of Credit from the lender.
-Please see the investment structure chart under Item 2.1 - "Structure" and Item 2.2 - "The Trust's Business - Title to the Properties".
+In April 2018, the Manager and the Limited Partnership acted as a corporate guarantor to the VanCity Line of Credit obtained by AIE (Residential) Holdings Inc. ("AIE Residential").
+AIE Residential owns title to the Properties comprising the Residential Portfolio as nominee.
+The Manager and the Limited Partnership acted as corporate guarantor to allow AIE Residential to obtain the VanCity Line of Credit from the lender.
+See Item 2.1 - "Structure" and Item 2.2 - "The Trust's Business - Title to the Properties".